aaronkaka/aws-repo/README.md

 # aws-lambda-functions

-Following is a list of reference Lambda functions in this repository.
+Runtime: Node.js 14.x

 If relevant, a test event is provided in a separate file.

-Runtime: Node.js 14.x

 | Lambda Function | Context | Description |
 | --- | --- | --- |